Skip to Main Content

 Choose a few KPIs you want to keep an eye on and track them consistently.
 As you get more comfortable analyzing your data, you can start tracking new ones.
 Over time, you’ll develop an understanding of your own unique baseline performance.
 Wobbles and changes in that baseline will help you make good decisions about how you can adjust your strategies to be as effective as possible.

 Of course, this is only possible if you have access to good data.
-A good nonprofit CRM will give you that access—it may even do some of these calculations for you!
+Neon One’s integrated fundraising platform tracks online giving, events, peer-to-peer campaigns, and donors all in one platform, which will give you that access—it may even do some of these calculations for you!

 Looking for a solution that will help?
 Check out The Buyer’s Guide to Choosing a Nonprofit CRM.
 It’s a handy resource you can use as you find CRM that’s the best fit for you and your organization!